-During the whole April the volunteers had to learn a lot to prepare for the work.
-Press Center Volunteers had two obligatory trainings: Customer Service and Press Center training.
-We taught tips how to calmly solve problems, how to remain positive and keep smiling at all times to make the guests’ stay in Ukraine pleasant and comfortable.
+During the whole of April the volunteers had to learn a lot to prepare for the work.
+Press Center Volunteers had two obligatory training: Customer Service and Press Center training.
+We were taught tips on how to calmly solve problems, how to remain positive and keep smiling at all times to make the guests’ stay in Ukraine pleasant and comfortable.

-In the press center we provided all kinds of help: we managed pigeon holes, called taxi, gave metro cards and media begs, journalists came to book the interview rooms, press conference rooms, to get various information.
+In the Press Center, we provided all kinds of help: we managed pigeon holes, helped call a taxi, gave out metro cards and media begs, journalists came to book the interview rooms, press conference rooms, to get various information.
 Besides this, our overly active volunteers helped our colleagues of Security, Opening Ceremony etc. and were practically everywhere at the same time.
 After all the work we got a little tired of those pigeon holes and on the May 13, when they were finally empty, we jumped to the sky out of joy.
 But now many of us feel nostalgic and sometimes I want to go back and check someone’s pigeon hole.